dwyl/learn-flutter/README.md

 ### Install Android Studio

-Now targetting for Android devices, we need to install Android SDK and toolkits.
+Now targeting for Android devices, we need to install Android SDK and toolkits.
 For this, we are going to install Android Studio and work from there.
 Head over to https://developer.android.com/studio and download.